 A senior knowledge worker at the typical large company today opens about seventeen tabs to do an hour of work.
 Each tab has its own AI sidecar.
 Each sidecar surfaces an answer.
 None of the answers know about the other answers.
 The worker is the integration layer, in their own head, on a Tuesday afternoon, on a deadline.
 The integration layer is exhausted.

-The sidecar is a fix that looks like progress and runs like a faucet nobody can turn off.
-Each sidecar is paid for separately, on a different invoice in a different vendor portal.
+Each sidecar is a fix that looks like progress and runs like a faucet nobody can turn off.
+It is paid for separately, on a different invoice in a different vendor portal.
 Each sidecar produces value separately.
 The work of stitching the sidecars together stays human and stays underpaid.

 A sidecar is like a key without a lock.
 The key looks beautiful in the catalog.
 The catalog never mentions the door.

-The architecture is what is swallowing the return on investment.
+So the architecture itself, not any single tool inside it, is what quietly swallows the return on investment the board keeps hunting for.
 The fix is not another sidecar.
 The fix is the layer underneath.

 Six out of ten bought it.
 One out of ten uses it#